safebootup/FJDEFILETFNCRACKER/README.md

 * Run the code click on the url bar and good luck to you.

-note: the UID and O seem to expire every single day so you are going to need to copy and paste it often You must have the keyboard module the command to download it is
+note: the UID and O seem to expire every single day so you are going to need to copy and paste it often second note: sometimes you can use it without a UID or O at all(it must be empty) You must have the keyboard module the command to download it is
 ### How to install Keyboard
 ```bash